PDFelement for the iPad: complete review

 PDF editing

-You can edit your PDFs in PDFelement, under the Text tab.
+You can edit your PDFs in PDFelement under the text tab.
 The cursor movement gesture for the iPad keyboard doesn’t work in the app, though.
 We hope to see it, as it helps us work faster when there are specific parts we want to edit.
 You can change the following about the text in your PDF:

 • Font